TranNhatTan14/Obsidian/Vocabulary/causal.md

 - Example with ==common phrase==: They examined the ==causal relationship== between diet and health.
 - Example sentence: The study found a *causal* connection between exercise and mood.
 - Regular example sentence: *Causal* relationships are important in scientific research.

-### Personal Connection

-Causal connections are part of daily life, from the causes of health conditions to understanding what triggers certain reactions.

 ### [Visual Association](https://www.google.com/search?tbm=isch&q=causal)